mlgranger540/words-of-a-fanboy/README.md

 It could also include links to other places people can find me/my writing - like Tumblr, Goodreads, AO3 etc., and potentially contact information/a contact form too if I do that.
 (Or maybe that's better in the About the Author page?)

 ### Features to Add

+- Try and make the navbar sticky so the user doesn't have to scroll back up to it.
+Not sure if I can when it's part of the header though, unless I do a more complicated JavaScript way.

 - A calendar feature would be nice, to get an overview of how many entries were posted in each month/year etc. Not sure how easy/difficult this would be.